 Check URL Address

 This method is essential for checking the validity of the current URL.
-So, you need to check the URL address first to ensure that you’re searching for a valid address.
-This is the most common reason you have a Safari can’t open the page error message.
+So, you need to check the URL address first to ensure you’re searching for a valid one.
+This is the most common reason you have a ‘can’t open the page’ error message.

-You can cross-verify if the address is correct using a search engine like Google.
+Using a search engine like Google, you can cross-verify if the address is correct.
 Just enter the URL and hit the search button to get the correct web address.
 You can also check the URL in any other web browser installed on your macOS.

 Hard Refresh the Web Page